Icon of Saint Paul

 Icon of Saint Paul!

-In 1975, the small workshop Creaciones Dangel was transformed into the company CREDAN, without forgetting the craftsmanship created by a carefully selected team of people.
+In 1975, the small workshop Creaciones Dangel established the company CREDAN, without forgetting the craftsmanship created by a carefully selected team of people.
 Since then, Credan products have been known and admired worldwide.

-The quality of the raw materials used (including 24-carat gold), sophisticated design, and incredible elegance have made the company's clients some of the most influential people from around the world.
+The quality of the raw materials used (including 24-karat gold), sophisticated design, and incredible elegance have made the company's clients the most influential people from around the world.

-The production process is time-consuming and meticulous to ensure an amazing appearance and quality of workmanship, and the raw materials meet the highest quality standards—from gold, silver, copper to selected wood.
+The production process is time-consuming and meticulous to ensure an amazing appearance and craftsmanship, with raw materials meeting the highest quality standards — from gold, silver, and copper to carefully selected wood.

-We are pleased to present to you the incredibly beautiful iconography of saints by Credan SA.
+We would like to present to you the exceptionally beautiful iconography of saints by Credan SA.

-Paul of Tarsus, Apostle Paul, Saul, Saul, Shaul, Heb. שאול התרסי Shaul ha-Tarsi (born around 5-10 in Tarsus in Cilicia, died 64-67 in Rome) – a Jew from Tarsus, a Christian saint, called the Apostle of the Nations.
+Paul of Tarsus, Apostle Paul, Saul, Shaul, Hebrew שאול התרסי Szaul ha-Tarsi (born circa 5-10 in Tarsus, Cilicia, died 64-67 in Rome) – a Jew from Tarsus, Christian saint, known as the Apostle to the Nations.
 This saint is mentioned in the Eucharistic Prayer of the Roman Canon.

-Educated in Jerusalem as a Pharisee; initially a persecutor of Christians.
-Under the influence of an event on the road to Damascus around 35/36, he converted and was baptized.
-After a short stay in Arabia, he began his work in Damascus.
+Educated as a Pharisee in Jerusalem; initially a persecutor of Christians.
+Under the influence of an event on the way to Damascus around 35/36 AD, he converted and was baptized.
+After a short stay in Arabia, he began his activity in Damascus.
 Later, after visiting the leaders of the community in Jerusalem, he returned to his native Cilicia.
 Through Barnabas, he worked in Antioch.

 He undertook three missionary journeys.
 During the first (around 45-49), he visited Cyprus and the central part of Asia Minor.
-Upon his return, he participated in the Jerusalem Council, where the issue of Christians of pagan origin adopting the Mosaic Law was resolved.
-During the second missionary journey (50-52), he worked in Asia Minor, Macedonia, and Greece, with Ephesus being the main area of activity during the third journey (53-58).
+After returning, he participated in the Jerusalem Council, where the issue of accepting Gentile converts into Christianity and the observance of Mosaic Law was decided.
+During his second missionary journey (50-52), he worked in Asia Minor, Macedonia, and Greece; during his third journey (53-58), Ephesus was the main area of activity.

-Arrested in Jerusalem in 58, he spent two years in prison in Caesarea.
-During the trial, as a Roman citizen, he appealed to the emperor.
-He set out for Rome in the autumn of 60.
-After a three-month stay in Malta, he reached the capital of the Empire, where he remained under house arrest until 63.
+Arrested in Jerusalem in 58 AD, he spent two years in prison in Caesarea.
+During his trial, as a Roman citizen, he appealed to the emperor.
+He set out for Rome in the autumn of 60 AD.
+After a three-month stay in Malta, he arrived at the imperial capital, where he remained under house arrest until 63 AD.

 - Manufacturer